 1×5 Creative Thinking Strategy

-The 1×5 strategy is a creative thinking strategy that provides 1 object or idea and has students alter it 1 time for 5 rotations.
+The 1×5 strategy is a creative thinking activity that provides 1 object or idea and has students alter it 1 time for 5 rotations.
 So, you could move students into groups of 5 and provide each group with an object or an idea.
 Each person in the group must add or change one thing about the object or idea.
 You rotate until each person in the group has had a turn.

 WHEN TO USE IT